 The aforementioned strength also allows him to gain incredibly low position on the pivots, to the point that he can basically work from 7 feet and in.
 He uses his body to get into defenders and create space, helping compensate for his poor leaping ability.
 He holds his position on the pivot down low on the defensive end as well, seen by his ability to force Thabeet away from the rim for the majority of the game.

 Blair is not a high leaper, but possesses very quick leaping ability.
 This, combined with his length, is why he is able to get his hands on a number of balls that most players would not be able to, both in terms of rebounds and blocked shots.
-When you combine this with his outstanding motor, wingspan and strength, itís easy to see why this guy is such an animal on the glass.
+When you combine this with his outstanding motor, wingspan and strength, its easy to see why this guy is such an animal on the glass.

 , who immediately faced Blair up and beat him off the dribble.
-Adrien isnít exactly what youíd call the most explosive guy off of the dribble, so imagine what will happen when hes matched up against one of the hybrid power forwards that are becoming more and more common in the NBA today.
+Adrien isnt exactly what youd call the most explosive guy off of the dribble, so imagine what will happen when hes matched up against one of the hybrid power forwards that are becoming more and more common in the NBA today.

-From what weíre hearing, itís looking likely that Blair gives the NBA a shot this season after a great sophomore campaign.
-He currently projects as a mid-first round pick, but that could certainly change depending on Pittís success in the NCAA tournament.
+From what were hearing, its looking likely that Blair gives the NBA a shot this season after a great sophomore campaign.
+He currently projects as a mid-first round pick, but that could certainly change depending on Pitts success in the NCAA tournament.
 Sam Young, 66, Senior, Small Forward, Pittsburgh

 18.8 points, 6.2 rebounds, 1.2 assists, 2.4 turnovers, 1.1 steals, .8 blocks, 50% FG, 36% 3PT, 71%FT